Abhishek-Mali-Personal/gqlgen-demo-example/README.md

 | task_domain.go    |  AssigntaskToEmployees|     AssignTask         |   mutaion_resolver.go   |
 | task_domain.go    |  RetrieveTasks        |     Tasks              |   query_resolver.go     |

-You might have a question why create domain structure and create its functionality when we can directly implement logic in generated resolver files, yes you can directly implement logic in auto generated resolvers but there are some risks of doin it as it is auto generated your implmentation might get override when you regenerate the code.
+You might have a question why create domain structure and create its functionality when we can directly implement logic in generated resolver files, yes you can directly implement logic in auto generated resolvers but there are some risks of doing it as it is auto generated your implementation might get override when you regenerate the code.

-Think of a scenerio where you have written more than 50 lines of code and your implementation get override.
-Hence, I prefer creating a logic in different file although gqlgen tool gives us recvery optioin but why take chance its like prevention is better than cure.
+Think of a scenario where you have written more than 50 lines of code and your implementation get override.
+Hence, I prefer creating a logic in different file although gqlgen tool gives us recovery option but why take chance its like prevention is better than cure.

-Also if we implement our logic in different file would also give us some advantage as well where we want to create same application with some other technology for example REST API you can directly call this functions and no need to rewrite the whole code again for REST API as implementation logic will remain same.
+Also, if we implement our logic in different file would also give us some advantage as well where we want to create same application with some other technology for example REST API you can directly call this functions and no need to rewrite the whole code again for REST API as implementation logic will remain same.

 > Step 10: Add created domain to the resolvers in example/server.go file